Casual clothing is well accepted, although you should avoid bringing clothing which may be viewed as “too revealing” from the Nicaraguan culture.

 You will not have an opportunity to wash items during the week, so make sure you bring sufficient underwear, socks, etc. for a full week.
 Volunteers staying more than one week will be able to wash clothes on the weekends.

-We recommend bringing two pairs of closed toed shoes for daily footwear and a pair of sandals for at the volunteer housing site.
+Bring two pairs of comfortable closed toed walking shoes and a pair of sandals for at the volunteer housing site.

 Weather during the winter and spring can be chilly at night and even during the day, you should bring pants and a jacket.
 Even in the summer, a light sweater or windbreaker is good to have.